kurrent-io/documentation/docs/server/kubernetes-operator/v1.2.0/operations/managing-certificates.md

 The Operator expects consumers to leverage a thirdparty tool to generate TLS certificates that can be wired in to [KurrentDB](../getting-started/resource-types.md#kurrentdb) deployments using secrets.
 The sections below describe how certificates can be generated using popular vendors.

+## Picking certificate names

+Each node in each KurrentDB cluster you create will advertise a fully-qualified domain name (FQDN).
+Clients will expect those advertised names to match the names you configure on your TLS certificates.
+You will need to understand how the FQDN is calculated for each node in order to request a TLS certificate that is valid for each node of your kurrentdb cluster.

+By default, the [network.fqdnTemplate field of your KurrentDB spec]( ../getting-started/resource-types.md#kurrentdbnetwork) is `{podName}.{name}{nodeTypeSuffix}.{domain}`, which may require multiple wildcard names on your certificate, like both `*.myName.myDomain.com` and `*.myName-replica.myDomain.com`.
+You may prefer to instead configure an `fqdnTemplate` like `{podName}.{domain}`, which could be covered by a single wildcard: `*.myDomain.com`.

 ## Certificate Manager (cert-manager)

 ### Prerequisites